-The grid has 85,527 squares, each exactly 36 square miles, summing up to 3.1 million square miles of the continental United States.
-Figure 1 illustrates the grid in the vicinity of New York City.
-Note the six-by-six squares along the coast project out into the water.
-We treat these as full six-by-six mile squares and make no distinction for any square as to whether the surface area within the square is dry land or water.
-People can live on the water, e.g. on houseboats, in some cases easier than on the dry land remote desert areas.
-We return to the water issue in Section 7.
+The grid has 85,527 squares, each exactly thirty-six square miles, summing up to 3.1 million square miles of the continental United States.
+Figure 3.1 illustrates the grid in the vicinity of New York City.
+Note the six-by-six squares along the coast project into the water.
+We treat these areas as full six-by-six-mile squares and do not distinguish between dry land and water when delineating the surface area within the square.
+We make no distinction, because people can live on the water (e.g., on houseboats) in some cases more easily than they can live on dry land, particularly in remote desert areas.
+We return to the water issue in section 3.7.